-The country's Framework for Climate Change Adaptation and Disaster Risk Reduction has been developed with various regional organisations including the Secretariat of the Pacific Community.
+The country's Framework for Climate Change Adaptation and Disaster Risk Reduction, launched last month, is a collaborative effort with various regional organisations including the Secretariat of the Pacific Community.

-ST: Yeah climate change is very serious for the countries in the Pacific.
-Adaptation and mitigation I shall say are both vital, they are both vital.
-We all need to work, I mean in the various levels that we have local, national and international level to reduce green house gas emissions.
-And it is the hope of the Pacific Islands that a binding agreement on reducing greenhouse gas emissions will be reached in December this year, hopefully in Paris at the conference of the Parties to the United Nations Framework Convention on Climate Change.
-At the same time we have to work on planning and implementing measures that will help us adapt to climate change now and in the long term.
+" It is the hope of the Pacific Islands that a binding agreement on reducing green house gas emissions will be reached in december this year in Paris at the conference of the Parties to the United Nations Framework Convention on Climate Change.
+At the same time we have to work on planning and implementing measures that will help us adapt to climate change now and in the long term."

 Nauru's framework aims to increase the resilience of its food production and water security, infrastructure and emergency services.